Burmese fish stew with aromatics

 Add all the ingredients for the paste to a small blender and purèe till you have a smooth paste.

-Bring the water to a boil in a pot and add the tomatoes and soybean disk or miso.
-Boil for 10 minutes.
+In a pot, bring the water to a boil, add the tomatoes and soybean disk or miso, and boil for 10 minutes.

-Add the fish and the spice paste and cook for an additional 10 minutes till the fish is cooked through.
-Remove from the heat and add the aromatics, scallions, basil and cilantro and stir in well.
+Add the fish and the spice paste and cook for an additional 10 minutes until the fish is cooked through.
+Remove from the heat and add the aromatics, scallions, basil, and cilantro, stirring in well.

 Serve immediately with rice.